jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## A Techvolution Battle Scene.
 Internet Age vs. Industrial Age

-Before we return to the battle with Darth Blockbuster Stargazer, let's learn from another battle in the war to upgrade to the Internet Age.
+ Stargazer, before we return to the battle with Darth Blockbuster, let's learn from another battle in the war to upgrade to the Internet Age.
 Let's talk about how we used modern technology to better record and access knowledge.

 Humanity is always asking questions.
 Some of those today might be, why are the movies so expensive, are candy applies real apples, or, more importantly, what are proven techniques to stop the coronavirus.
 Humanity deals with all these questions by creating a reference tool.